Skip to main content

 Having such structured content means your developers can choose what logical fields to include when presenting your content to any channel, which is important in any strategy for headless CMS.

-Video: 5 reasons to go headless with Enonic »
+Video: 5 Reasons to Go Headless with Enonic »

 Consistency is not only a matter for the structural form of your content, but also how it looks and feels—i.e. your brand.
-Protecting your brand has become an increasingly important topic for any organisation, in an age where it is easier than ever to generate and present false information.
+Protecting your brand has become an increasingly important topic for any organization, in an age where it is easier than ever to generate and present false information.

 Closely tied to agility is flexibility in your technology, which may further boost essential ContentOps aspects.
 This may involve features that cover a broad range of needs—from omnichannel, customer retention, marketing, and self service to brand protection—and a content editor catering to the needs of content creators.
-A flexible technological platform will of course maximise the chances of a successful ContentOps.
+A flexible technological platform will of course maximize the chances of a successful ContentOps.

 As Barb Mosher Zinck of Diginomica points out, the establishment of a functioning ContentOps will not happen overnight.
 All essential stakeholders need to be involved for at least one year until the content operations are running smoothly.